-Our lead product candidate is naporafenib, for which we plan to begin a pivotal Phase 3 trial in the first half of 2024 in NRASm melanoma, following initiation of a Phase 1b trial in the second half of 2023 for tissue agnostic RAS Q16X cancers to inform additional clinical development.
-Naporafenib is a pan-RAF inhibitor with first-in-class and best-in-class potential in NRASm melanoma, RAS Q61X tissue agnostic solid tumors, and other RAS/MAPK pathway-driven tumors.
-In-licensed from Novartis, naporafenib has been dosed in over 500 patients to date, whereby safety, tolerability, PK, and pharmacodynamics have been established in both monotherapy and in certain combinations with clinical PoC established in combination with trametinib for NRASm melanoma, which includes NRAS Q61X melanoma, and preliminary clinical PoC with trametinib for RAS Q61X in NSCLC.
-Naporafenib complements what we believe to be the deepest, wholly-owned or controlled RAS/MAPK pathway focused pipeline in the industry.
+Our lead product candidate is naporafenib, for which we plan to initiate a pivotal Phase 3 trial in the first half of 2024 for patients with NRASm melanoma.
+We dosed the first patient in a Phase 1b trial in August 2023 for patients with RAS Q16X solid tumors to inform additional clinical development pathways for naporafenib.
+Naporafenib is a pan-RAF inhibitor with first-in-class and best-in-class potential for patients with NRASm melanoma, RAS Q61X solid tumors, and other RAS/MAPK pathway-driven tumors.
+In-licensed from Novartis, naporafenib has been dosed in over 500 patients to date, whereby safety, tolerability, PK, and PD have been established in both monotherapy and select combinations, with clinical PoC data in combination with trametinib for patients with NRASm melanoma, which includes NRAS Q61X melanoma, and preliminary clinical PoC data in combination with trametinib for patients with RAS Q61X NSCLC.

-We are pursuing a broad development strategy for naporafenib that could address up to approximately 3.5 million patients worldwide, thereby significantly expanding our total addressable patient population.
-Our planned development for naporafenib includes a series of SEACRAFT trials designed to evaluate naporafenib's development opportunities in combination with other targeted therapies.
-We are prioritizing rapid development for naporafenib + trametinib in the planned Phase 1b SEACRAFT-1 trial in patients with RAS Q61X tissue agnostic tumors and in the planned Phase 3 SEACRAFT-2 trial in patients with NRASm melanoma.
-SEACRAFT-1 is supported by clinical PoC data in patients with NRAS Q61X melanoma and preliminary PoC data in KRAS Q61X NSCLC.
-SEACRAFT-2 is supported by clinical PoC data in patients with NRASm melanoma, as presented by Novartis at the AACR Annual Meeting 2022 and ESMO Congress 2022 medical conferences.
-SEACRAFT-3 is a planned Phase 1/2 trial in patients with solid tumors driven by NF1 LOF, BRAF Class II and III alterations, and other RAS/MAPK alterations, and will involve combinations with the rest of our pipeline (e.g., ERAS-007 and ERAS-601) as well as other therapies.
+We are pursuing a broad development strategy for naporafenib, which includes our SEACRAFT trials designed to evaluate naporafenib's development opportunities in combination with other targeted therapies.
+We are prioritizing rapid development for naporafenib plus trametinib in the Phase 1b SEACRAFT-1 trial for patients with RAS Q61X solid tumors, which dosed its first patient in August 2023, and in the planned Phase 3 SEACRAFT-2 trial for patients with NRASm melanoma.
+SEACRAFT-1 is supported by clinical PoC data in patients with NRAS Q61X melanoma and preliminary clinical PoC data in patients with KRAS Q61X NSCLC.
+SEACRAFT-2 is supported by clinical PoC data in patients with NRASm melanoma, as presented by Novartis at the ESMO Congress 2022 medical conference and as published in March 2023 by de Braud et al. in the Journal of Clinical Oncology.